charlizeandaya/twitter_coronavirus/README.md

    de : 12156
    nl : 9089
 ```
 We see that in these files, the count for how many times #coronavirus appears in either certain countries or certain languages.
-It is also important to note that only the top ten highest occurences appear.

 ---